 4 slices bread

-Top with the remaining slices of bread, buttered side up.
+Top with the remaining slices of bread, buttered side up and cover.

 Slice and serve immediately.